Juvenile Osteology Research Laboratory Workshop

-Students that wish to expand their skills and experience in the field can register for a 4 week (June 2 - June 29, 2019) session of the Medieval Cemetery Funerary Excavation, or the more advanced, Ossuary Excavation/Commingled Remains Osteology Laboratory Workshop, immediately preceding the Juvenile Osteology Workshop.
+Students that wish to expand their skills and experience in the field can register for a 4 week (June 7 - July 4, 2020) session of the Medieval Cemetery Funerary Excavation, or the more advanced, Ossuary Excavation/Commingled Remains Osteology Laboratory Workshop, immediately preceding the Juvenile Osteology Workshop.
 Note that this program requires previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent, is recommended but not mandatory.

 Location: Odorheiu Secuiesc, Harghita County, Transylvania, Romania

 Housing: housed in a beautifully renovated hotel, 2-3 participants per room, with private bathrooms

 Meals: breakfast and dinner is served Mon-Fri at the hotel; traditional Romanian and Szekler cuisine; we can accommodate vegetarian diets.
 However, we are NOT able to offer a vegan or gluten-free option.